ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ###### Notify

-When we tell the Peripheral to set the Notify Flag on the Characteristic, we ask the Peripheral to let us know when it changes the value of that Characteristic.
+If we tell the Peripheral to set the Notify Flag on the "answer" Characteristic, we are asking the Peripheral to let us know whenever the value of the "answer" Characteristic changes.

 This is done by calling the [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) method.